k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04_agentic_flow.md

 ## Utilizing Subagents

-A worker subagent is a tagged Broadway flow designed to handle a specific domain or request type.
+A worker subagent is a tagged Broadway flow (e.g., with `loans_subagent` tag) to handle a specific domain or request type (banking loans).

 ### Subagent Discovery